stephaniecrocker91/rock-paper-scissors/README.md

 * I would love to include some animation with the hand images such as: visual clash of computer and user hands as one beats the other.
 * I would like to change the layout so that the selection buttons, start game button and play again button are all in the exact same place on the page display.
 I think this would allow for an easier flow of the game.
+* Ideally I would like to always have the Header displaying game title on top.
+This was my initial plan, but considering my deadline and having prioritised the javascript side of this project, I decided it was more important for me to remove any need for the user to scroll down.
+Removing the header in these Round sections was the easiest way to achieve this.

 * * *